суббота, 13 мая 2017 г.

 _____________________________________________

 Part I places Ivan upon a pedestal.
-Part II presents a brutal deconstruction of everything built up in Part I. The leitmotif of Part II is inversion, masquerade, chaotic carnival: mock wedding feast, mock coronation, mock tsar...
+Part II presents a brutal deconstruction of everything built up in Part I. The leitmotif of Part II is an inversion, masquerade, chaotic carnival: mock wedding feast, mock coronation, mock tsar...
 According to M. Bachtin, carnival is a reversal ritual, in which social roles are reversed and norms about desired behavior are suspended.

 Part I begins in the cathedral, with a close-up shot of the crown.
-By the end of Part II we see the same crown in the same cathedral, now cradled by a grieving mother.
+By the end of Part II, we see the same crown in the same cathedral, now cradled by a grieving mother.
 Joyous, smiling, brightly dressed people in the beginning - and the silent, ominous Oprichniki with their faces hidden under black cowls in the end.
 Two mothers, fighting for the sake of their children - Anastasia and Efrosinia...

 Both parts include the coronation scenes:

-Initially I wrote here that "both parts feature a murder of an innocent", but there are no truly innocent people in the world of Ivan the Terrible, no black and white, only shades of grey.
+Initially, I wrote here that "both parts feature a murder of an innocent", but there are no truly innocent people in the world of Ivan the Terrible, no black and white, only shades of grey.
 The characters are not cardboard cutouts, but humans, with their own shortcomings:

-Anastasia is usually thought of as a purity incarnate and a gentle soul whose calming presence doesn't let Ivan to exert his cruelty - yet never once do we see her protecting anyone from the tsar's anger.
+Anastasia is usually thought of as a purity incarnate and a gentle soul whose calming presence doesn't let Ivan exert his cruelty - yet never once do we see her protecting anyone from the tsar's anger.
 On the contrary, Anastasia encourages Ivan to deal with the boyar by heating his anger against them - so much that they believe that removing her would be enough to change the tsar's politics.
+During Ivan's illness, Anastasia is not above exploiting Andrei Kurbsky’s feelings, if it can help to secure Andrei's loyalty, win over Efrosinia and establish Ivan’s son as the next tsar.

 Anastasia smiles at white swans in Part I - Vladimir reacts to black swans with the same childish amusement: